Billiard table: Bed

 The bed table – the cloth-covered, horizontal playing surface – is, on high-quality equipment, made of solid, smooth slabs of slate, most often from Italy, Brazil or China.
 Small pool tables may use only one or two pieces of slate, while carom, English billiards and tournament-size pool tables use three.
 Full-size snooker tables require five.
 The gap between slates is filled with a hard-drying putty, epoxy or resin, then sanded to produce a seamless surface, before being covered with the cloth.
 When several pieces of slate are joined poorly it is possible for the resin to deform and cause an uneven playing surface; it can also be difficult to move once joined.

 Tables for the home market usually use slate beds as well, but the slate is often thinner, down to about 1/2 inch (13 mm).
 The early table beds were made of cloth-covered wooden boards.
 Today, inexpensive but not very rigid or durable materials used for the beds of low-end tables (e.g. for children's recreation rooms) still include wood, especially medium-density fibreboard and plywood, as well as plastics and other synthetic materials under various trade names.

 Cloth

 Billiard cloth (sometimes erroneously called felt) is a specific type of cloth that covers the top of the table's "playing area".
-Both the rails and slate beds are covered with 21–24-ounce billiard cloth (although some less expensive 19-ounce cloths are available) which is most often green in colour (representing the grass of the original lawn games that billiards evolved from), and consists of either a woven wool or wool-nylon blend called baize.
+Both the rails and slate beds are covered with 21–24-ounce billiard cloth (although some less expensive 19-ounce cloths are available) which is most often green in colour (representing the grass of the original lawn games from which billiards evolved), and consists of either a woven wool or wool-nylon blend called baize.